Saturday, June 29, 2024

 Page 3599

 There’d been one particular battle, from the first so-called “Continental War” some hundred years prior, when the Prime’s abilities had been tested like never before.
 Over two months of continuous combat.
-And during the time, he saw countless servants being pushed to their limit by their reapers and beyond.
+And during that time, he saw countless servants being pushed to their limit by their reapers and beyond.

 Until they broke.